-Shallow Loamy Mesa Top - (Pinyon-Juniper)ecological site is found on mesa, dissected dipslopes, dissected dipslopes on cuestas, and structural benches in MLRA 36 (Southwestern Plateaus Mesas and Foothills).
+Southwestern Mountain - (Pinyon-Juniper) ecological site is found on hills, mesas, dissected dipslopes, and dissected dipslopes on cuestas in MLRA 36 (Southwestern Plateaus Mesas and Foothills).
 The MLRA 36 is illustrated orange color on the map.
 The ecological site locations as assigned in soil survey map units are shown in pink color.